ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-3-1.md

 ####OS X

 Open Sequel Pro and you should see a screen asking you for connection details.
-Click on the “SSH” tab and fill out the form with the following info:
+Click on the "SSH" tab and fill out the form with the following info:

-Name: Twitter Clone
+- Name: Twitter Clone
-MySQL Host: 127.0.0.1
+- MySQL Host: 127.0.0.1
-Username: vagrant
+- Username: vagrant
-SSH Host: 127.0.0.1
+- SSH Host: 127.0.0.1
-SSH User: vagrant
+- SSH User: vagrant
-SSH Password: vagrant
+- SSH Password: vagrant
-SSH Port: 2222
+- SSH Port: 2222

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/3/sql-pro-login-screen.png)

-Press the “Test connection” button and if it succeeds, click “Add to Favorites” so you can get to it quickly in the future.
-You should see “Twitter Clone” appear on the left hand side under “FAVORITES”.
-This saves your connection configuration so you can click the “Twitter Clone” favorite to fill it in quickly.
+Press the "Test connection" button and if it succeeds, click "Add to Favorites" so you can get to it quickly in the future.
+You should see "Twitter Clone" appear on the left hand side under "FAVORITES".
+This saves your connection configuration so you can click the "Twitter Clone" favorite to fill it in quickly.

-Click the “Connect” button and your screen should look like this:
+Click the "Connect" button and your screen should look like this:

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/3/sequel-pro-query-tab.png)

-As you can see at the top, we are in the “Query” tab.
+As you can see at the top, we are in the "Query" tab.
 In this tab, we can run SQL code on the MySQL server we are logged into.

 In the rest of the course, I'm going to mention running the SQL command in your MySQL GUI.
 To run SQL queries in Sequel Pro, click on the command you want to run and press cmd+r.
 Remember, semicolons mark the end of a command, so keep that in mind when selecting commands.